RoboCupatHomeSim/interactive-cleanup-unity/README.md

 1. Copy the "SIGVerseConfig" folder and the "TTS" folder into the "Build" folder.
 2. Double Click the "InteractiveCleanup.exe" in the "Build" folder.

+## Note
+If you want to use the data generation mode, you need to prepare your VR device.
+Please install [Steam](https://store.steampowered.com/about/) and [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) on your PC.
+Download the installer from the official website and install it.
+And please install [Oculus Software](https://www.oculus.com/setup/) to use Oculus Headsets.
+[Oculus Link](https://support.oculus.com/articles/headsets-and-accessories/oculus-link/index-oculus-link) is also required.

 ## License

 This project is licensed under the SIGVerse License - see the LICENSE.txt file for details.